 Lost but not least!
 Frank De Jojo feat.
 Terri Pace – Turn Off The Lights (Fluid Ounce)

-Kinda hard to understand why the man never managed to get to the upper heights with such an undeniable talent.
-He would follow up with a couple of extra obscure things before disappearing from the radar, at least under this guise (*)…
+Kinda hard to understand why the man never managed to get to the upper heights with such an undeniable talent though.
+He would eventually follow up with a couple of extra obscure things before disappearing from the radar, at least under this guise (*)…

 With that in mind, the cover he did of Larry Young‘s sought after ‘Turn Off The Lights’ is a one of a kind.
 Taking on with his bleepy keyboards where the latter left with his organ/keyboards 25 years before.
 With the same applying to singer Terri Pace in lieu of Linda ‘Tequila’ Logan.

 Be this the original version as De Jojo‘s cover, ‘Turn Off The Lights’ is pure Jazz/Funk at its peak… Missed it?
-Check it out and let us know wot U think!
+Check it out, as chances are great you’re gonna get into it.
+Then let us know wot U think!

 (*)Frank De Jojo (born Neil Combstock) is best remembered as one half of Nu-Jazz outfit Zero dB.
 Together with partner Chris Vogado, they ran London/Barcelona based label, Fluid Ounce.